Employer Guide & Glossary

 THREE COMMON 1095-C ERRORS

-FORMs 1095-C are specific to each individual employee of an APPLICABLE LARGE EEMPLOYER [ALE] with full-time status for at least one month of the reporting tax year.
+FORMs 1095-C are specific to each individual employee of an APPLICABLE LARGE EMPLOYER [ALE] with full-time status or enrolled in a self-insured plan for at least one month of the reporting tax year.

-FORMs 1095-C are completed and sent to employees by the ALE, who then also submits
+FORMs 1095-C are completed and made available to employees by the ALE, who then also submits

 them to the IRS along with the transmittal form.
 If an employee has full-time status for at